'One Day at a Time' Is Saved—Pop TV Rescues Canceled Netflix Sitcom for Season 4

 “How amazing it is to be involved with this brilliant and culturally significant series that deals with important themes one minute while making you laugh the next,” Pop TV President Brad Schwartz said in a statement Thursday.
 “If Schitt’s Creek has taught us anything, it’s that love and kindness always wins.
 Pop is now the home to two of the most critically praised and fan-adored comedies in all of television, bringing even more premium content to basic cable.
 We couldn’t be more proud to continue telling heartwarming stories of love, inclusion, acceptance and diversity that pull on your emotions while putting a smile on your face.”

-Notably, One Day at a Time is a modern update of the beloved Norman Lear sitcom of the same name, which first aired on CBS back in 1975.
+Notably, One Day at a Time is a modern update of the beloved Norman Learsitcom of the same name, which first aired on CBS back in 1975.
 The Pop deal, as such, marks something of a homecoming for the series.

 When Netflix first revived One Day at a Time, its choice to focus it around a Cuban-American family earned acclaim from critics.The show follows the daily lives of a divorced military veteran (Justina Machado) and her teenaged children, Elena (Isabella Gomez) and Alex (Marcel Ruiz), as well as family matriarch Lydia (Rita Moreno).
 Though structured as a traditional multi-camera sitcom, the revival soon distinguished itself with a thoughtful, clear-eye approach to tackling social issues from mental illness to LGBTQ rights.